nwoodr94/machine-learning/README.md

 This repository contains typical use cases of machine learning algorithms.
 Here I will show my work, and also generalize the mathematics so that their ability to solve problems are interpretable by your organization's needs.

-Also visit the [deep-learning](https://github.com/nwoodr94/machine-learning/tree/master/deep-learning) directory.
+I have organized [deep-learning](https://github.com/nwoodr94/machine-learning/tree/master/deep-learning) models into their own directory.

 ### Linear Regression
 The linear regression is a machine learning algorithm that takes linear data as input, and generates a line of best fit.